Join me for a glorious summer of art

-Starting July 1st I’m hosting an online, international summer camp called Art Spark.
+This summer I’m hosting an online, international camp called Art Spark.
 I’ll guide you through four weeks of beautiful and fun art projects that you can enjoy with your children, wherever you’re spending the summer.
 At home, in the forest, at the beach… these process art projects will give you an interesting framework of activities that you can weave into your summer, so your children are engaged, creating and enjoying themselves throughout the season.

 The projects include painting, printing, and sculpture, along with science, sensory and messy play, so there’s something for everyone to enjoy.

 I’ll guide you through the four week programme, so everything is carefully thought out for you, with each week building on the others.
 You can pick as few or as many projects to try each week, so the summer camp fits perfectly around your other holiday plans.

 There’ll be interesting reads for you too.
 We’ll talk about why art is important for our children, and how we can use it to develop creativity and make connections across the curriculum.
 I’ll show you how to use growth mindset techniques to really support your children’s adventures, but most of all the camp will be super fun!

 The projects work for all ages, so your whole family and friends can take part.
 It’s the perfect way to provide a summer of fun and really connect with your kids.
 And at $59.99 for the whole family, for the four week camp, it’s a great budget option compared to other camps.
 Plus, you can bring a friend for free!